 The process of bringing the gender role and appearance into alignment with the gender identity, ‘affirms’ that identity.
 Thus the term ‘affirmed’ gender, is now becoming more common in describing the post-transition gender status.
 ‘Affirmed’ should be used in preference to ‘acquired’; the latter is the language of the Gender Recognition Act, and is more appropriately used to describe the acquisition of a Gender Recognition Certificate and new Birth Certificate (see below).

-Those undergoing transition permanently usually have gender confirmation treatment that includes hormone therapy and often surgery to bring the secondary sex characteristics: breasts and genitalia, more in line with the gender identity.
+Those undergoing transition permanently usually have gender affirming treatment that includes hormone therapy and often surgery to bring the secondary sex characteristics: breasts and genitalia, more in line with the gender identity for both trans men and trans women.
 Such surgery is sometimes referred to as gender (or sex) reassignment surgery.
 The term ‘sex change’ is not considered appropriate or polite.
-Surgeries such as facial feminising and body contouring may be chosen, but these are usually not provided on the NHS.
+Trans women may have Speech and Language therapy, and facial hair removal treatments, surgeries such as facial feminising and body contouring may be chosen, but these surgeries are usually not provided on the NHS.

 13. Intersex conditions